krshrimali/image-annotator-rust/README.md

 6. See the info (track current image path, folder path, total files etc.) in the window itself.
 7. Invalid files are ignored, and a proper text is shown instead of the image viewer.
 8. Any sub-directories in the selected folder are ignored.
+9. Image file sizes are retained, and the app is scrollable + resizable.
-9. Built 100% with Rust, GUI built using [Iced library](https://github.com/iced-rs/iced/)
+10. Built 100% with Rust, GUI built using [Iced library](https://github.com/iced-rs/iced/)

 ## Description and Demo